embeddedartistry/athena-bootloader/README.md

 developers.
 The bootloader implements a TFTP server on the Arduino board and flashing works using any regular TFTP client.

-There are two ways to get this bootloader, both of them are really simple.
-You can either burn your Arduino with this new bootloader (using the guide below), or you can claim the Pioneer perk on codebender's [IndieGoGo campaign](http://www.indiegogo.com/codebender?a=803683) and get an Arduino preloaded with our bootloader delivered straight to your door.

 The Files and Folders in this Repository
 ----------------------------------------